-This policy is in line with the school's aims, where we aspire to promote a 'Love of learning in a Christian Environment'.
+This policy is in line with the school's aims, where we aspire to promote our school vision.
 We are committed to Inclusion, meeting individual needs and provision of the highest quality for all students, with efficient use of resources.